MichaelCurrin/dev-cheatsheets/cheatsheets/graphql/fragments.md

 }
 ```

-Here we pass a param to a fragment:
+Here we pass on `to` and `from` params to a fragment without having specify them in the fragment.

 ```graphql
 fragment weekStats on ContributionsCollection {